aleph2c/miros-xml/README.md

 ## List of exceptions to the SCXML Standard

-* The initial element is supported in an atomic state if it is is carrying code and not causing a state transition.
+* The initial element is supported in an atomic state if it is carrying code and not causing a state transition.
 It can be useful to have code run in a state's initialization.

 ## List of extensions to the SCXML standard

-* A ``<debug>`` element has been added which will create a file and add an ``import pdb; pdb.set_trace()`` expression in the location where the tag was placed in the statechart.
+* A new ``<debug/>`` element has been added which will create a file and add an ``import pdb; pdb.set_trace()`` expression in the location miros code corresponding to where the tag was placed in the statechart.
 This was added to make it easy for users to debug their statecharts.
-* The ``python`` datamodel was added, so that python code can be placed in the statechart.
+* A ``python`` datamodel was added, so that python code can be placed in the statechart.

 ## Means through which the Standard was met

-* The ``SCXML_INIT_SIGNAL`` internal signal is added in this library.
-It was added so that eventless transitions between states can occur (see ``./data/scxml\_test\_1.scxml`` for an example)
+* The ``SCXML_INIT_SIGNAL`` internal signal was added in this library.
+It was added so that eventless transitions between states can occur (see ``./data/scxml_test_1.scxml`` for an example)
-* The contents of a log element are transformed into scribble calls to the miros spy instrumentation stream.
+* The contents of a ``<log/>`` element are transformed into ``scribble`` calls to the miros spy instrumentation stream.

 ## Recognition